 That’s from me book, that is.

 The first 2 bullet points are just data.
 No one in their right mind would ever suggest that it’s not useful to know what your pupils know and are able to do.
 Of course it is.
-If you don’t know this how could you ever work out whether you’re teaching was in any way effective.
-More on this here.
+If you don’t know this how could you ever work out whether your teaching was in any way effective.
+(More on this here.)
 And not having a very clear idea of what pupils should be able to do is just negligent.
 The 3rd bullet point is the kicker.
 This is where the much vaunted power of feedback takes over.
 In a nutshell it is the teacher’s ability to get their pupils to understand how to improve.
 I don’t care whether this feedback is written or verbal, pronounced by the teacher or the pupils themselves, engraved on stone tablets, or communicated via Vulcan mind meld; that’s just technique.
-The point is that kids know how to improve.
+The point is that kids should know how to improve.

 Now I for one feel very happy to refer to this delicious smorgasbord as plain old vanilla ‘good teaching’.
 And good teaching has been around for as long as there has been teaching.
-And that’s quite a long time. let me assure you once and for all that I am broadly in favour of good teaching.
+And that’s quite a long time.
+Let me assure you once and for all that I am, broadly, in favour of good teaching.

 My contention though is that when we take certain aspects of good teaching and repackage them we provide a breeding ground for fools, charlatans and snake oil salespersons.
 We take what is merely sensible and dress it up as something arcane and unknowable; it becomes a kind of Latin mass which requires the presence of an anointed one to explain to the plebs.

 Where I’ve ended up is that “AfL” has become tarred by all kinds of clumsy, well-intentioned brushes (as well as more malign and opportunistic ones) and has become synonymous with the kind of unthinking nonsense we’d all like to see the back of.
 Just because the cognoscenti have a beautiful & pure definition of what AfL should be doesn’t help all the poor saps who are told to ‘do it this way’.
 The sad reality is that AfL as a ‘thing’ has become a bit of a toxic brand.
-Of course we shouldn’t stop doing the stuff that works but it would be eminently helpful to stop thinking of that stuff as something art from, and separate to, good teaching.
+Of course we shouldn’t stop doing the stuff that works but it would be eminently helpful to stop thinking of that stuff as something apart from, and separate to, good teaching.